 A: We are usually treating older kids so a mg/kg dosage is not applicable.
 Rather we think of these in terms of mg/day.
-Prozac, start at 10 and go up to around 40 if needed.
+For Prozac, start at 10 and go up to around 40 if needed.
 Zoloft starts at 25 and goes up to around 150.
 Celexa starts at 10 and goes to around 40.
-Decrease those max doses by at least a third in the prepubertal patient.
+Decrease those maximum doses by at least a third in the prepubertal patient.

 Q: And, finally, what are the side effects of the SSRIs?

 A: Suicidal ideation is probably the most troublesome.
 Compared to a placebo control, Prozac and Celexa are 1.5 and 1.4 more likely to have suicidal ideation.
-Zoloft comes in at 2.2, venlafaxine (Effexor) is at around 8.8.
+Zoloft comes in at 2.2 and venlafaxine (Effexor) is at around 8.8.
 This is one reason why I believe Effexor is not a good drug for children, plus withdrawal symptoms may be severe, as well.

 Q: Moving on to depression.
 What about rating scales?